brandon-benge/InterviewPrep/devops/small-team-fast-delivery/small-team-fast-delivery-scenario.md

 ---

 ## Summary
 > Define a clear MVP, outsource non-core components.
-Use BaaS (Firebase, Auth0).
+Use managed services.
 Optimize for delivery, not scale.
 Cut any non-essential metrics or features.

 ---